 Return to the Data Fetcher extension and click 'I've done this'.

 Click 'Add API key' in order to add your Airtable API key.
 You can find your Airtable API key here.

 Enter your Airtable API key and click 'Save'.

 Enable Schedule this request.

-Select intervals of either 'Minutes', 'Hours', 'Days' or 'Months' depending on how often you want the request to run.
+Select intervals of either 'Minutes', 'Hours', 'Days' or 'Months' depending on how often you want the Google Books Airtable integration to run.
 Click 'Save', and your requested Google Books data be automatically pulled in based on your specified schedule.

 Nov 18, 2022•

 Nov 9, 2022•